Newsletter 154, November 2024

 Soon: 10 and 12 December - Hui on native afforestation

 Te Uru Rākau is currently trying to address barriers to native afforestation, particularly for Maori.
-They have held a number of meetings and are now seeking to explore two questions:
+They have held a number of meetings and are now asking:

 How might we best enable Māori landowners to make informed native afforestation decisions?